FeatureIDE/FeatureIDE/plugins/de.ovgu.featureide.core/README.md

 # Description
 de.ovgu.featureide.core provides

-- The structure of FeatureIDE projects (FeatureProject, FeatureIDE nature, FST, Signature).
+- The structure of FeatureIDE projects (Feature Project, FeatureIDE nature, Feature Structure Tree, Signature plugin).
 - Control over the creation and life cycle of FeatureIDE projects (CorePlugin).
-- Extension point for composers and classes with basic functionality that need to be implemented by them.
+- Extension point for composers and classes with basic functionality that need to be implemented by them (Builder plugin).
 - Functionality specifically for preprocessor-based composers (PPComposerExtensionClass).

 # Structure